4 Things Our Credit Union Auditors Have Learned From The Covid-19 Pandemic

 Excellent communication between the management of the credit union and the Supervisory Committee is and always has been critical for success, but what the pandemic has taught us is the relationship between these two is really one of the foundational elements for the financial institution to survive and to thrive.

 In the middle of a credit union Supervisory Committee and its management is the auditor.

-The internal auditor must know how to report to the Supervisory Committee while respecting management’s role of leading the credit union.
+The auditor must know how to report to the Supervisory Committee while respecting management’s role of leading the credit union.

-When the internal auditor can tailor the communications to respect the roles of both the board and the CEO and the CFO, it supports an environment of trust and respect.
+When the auditor can tailor the communications to respect the roles of both the board and the CEO and the CFO, it supports an environment of trust and respect.
 The management can build on that for the entire organization, and that is valuable to the Credit Union.

 Furthermore, our role of assisting Supervisory Committees with meetings, work plans, report review and follow up action plans was a huge benefit this past year.